-Wynlen House started as a small enterprise following the age-old tradition of organic food production and growing food to be consumed locally.
+Wynlen House started as a small village farm following the age-old tradition of organic, regenerative and sustainable food production, growing food to be consumed locally.
 We grow vegetables and raise sheep, poultry and pigs for meat on our large suburban block in the village of Braidwood, NSW.
 Our passion for garlic growing is fulfilled with our garlic partner at Clarevale Farm, Braidwood where we grow early, mid and late season garlic with the aim of making sure our fellow garlic lovers never have to go without organically grown, fantastically tasty garlic.
-We sell out produce every Saturday morning in Braidwood's main street
+We sell our produce every Saturday morning in Braidwood's main street

 There is nothing new about this.
 It is really only in the last 60 years of the twentieth century that the growing of food in home gardens and in local regions was not the norm.
 Prior to the introduction of chemical fertilizers in the early twentieth century, leading to large-scale broad acre farming, most food was produced locally and most people participated in some way in its production.
 We are part of this age old tradition.